-Local Education Agencies (LEAs) maintain records on all students but even more so on students identified with special needs.
-These records are cumulative and follow the entire school history of the student from the time of first enrollment through graduation or at the completion of their course of study.
-The information contained within these files may cover the student's family background, medical information, school disciplinary actions, psychological evaluations, intelligence test scores, grades, individualized education programs (IEPs), standardized test scores, and a wide variety of other sensitive information.
-It is the responsibility of the LEA to ensure the confidentiality, security, and maintenance of those records according to IDEA 2004, California Education Code, the Family Educational Rights and Privacy Act (FERPA), and Title 5 California Code of Regulations.
+Local Education Agencies (LEAs) maintain records on all students but even more so on students in special education.
+These records are cumulative and follow the entire school history of the child from the time of first enrollment through graduation or at the completion of his/her course of study.
+The information contained within these files may cover the child's family background, medical information, school disciplinary actions, psychological evaluations, intelligence test scores, grades, individualized education programs (IEPs), standardized test scores, and a wide variety of other sensitive information.

+The Desert/Mountain Charter Special Education Local Plan Area (SELPA) recognizes the importance of keeping accurate and comprehensive student records as required by law.
+Procedures for maintaining the confidentiality of student records shall be consistent with state and federal law.
+It is the responsibility of the Charter LEA to ensure the confidentiality, security, and maintenance of those records according to the Individuals with Disabilities Education Act (IDEA) 2004, California Education Code, the Family Educational Rights and Privacy Act (FERPA), and Title 5 of the California Code of Regulations.